stephenogg/cdn-microscopy/content/systems/AxioscanZ1/index.md

 {{< column >}}
 Additionally and specifically for slide scanning, the system needs to know:

-6. Which part of the slide contains your sample, which part of the sample you wish to scan.
+6. Which part of the slide contains your sample and which part of the sample you wish to scan.
 7. How to focus the sample.
 {{< endcolumns >}}